Marco d'Agrate

 Marco d'Agrate (c.
 1504 – c.
 1574) was an Italian sculptor of the Renaissance period, active mainly in Lombardy, Italy.

 He was born to a family of sculptors, and collaborated with his brother Gian Francesco in a monument to Sforzino Sforza found in Basilica of Santa Maria della Steccata in Parma.
-He also worked on the tomb of Giovanni del Conte in the Basilica of San Lorenzo in Milan, and for the facade of the Certosa of Pavia.
+He also worked on the tomb of Giovanni del Conte in the Basilica of San Lorenzo in Milan, and for the façade of the Certosa of Pavia.